 Suing Your Employer vs. Filing Workers’ Compensation

-Filing a worker’s comp claim is the easiest and fastest route to injury compensation after an on-the-job injury.
+Filing a worker’s comp claim is the easiest and fastest route to injury compensation after any common on-the-job injury.

 Workers’ compensation is a state-mandated no-fault system that provides benefits almost immediately, even if the employee made an error that caused their injury.
 The flipside of that protection is that the employer is generally protected from lawsuits by injured employees unless the employer was grossly negligent.